FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 The instructions are provided on the following URL, see the ["Hardware Setup" and "Software Setup"](http://www.FreeRTOS.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/examples_FreeRTOS_simulator.html).
 This will give more hands on experience of running Echo server and client.

-For this demo, FreeRTOS configuration file *FreeRTOSConfig.h* header file needs to be updated as shown below :
+For this demo, FreeRTOS configuration file *FreeRTOSConfig.h* needs to be updated as shown below :

 *Client Configuration* :
 1. `configIP_ADDR0/3`         : Setup with client IP address, when DHCP is disabled.